vbalasu/cloud/README.md

 delete: Deletes a remote file

-In addition to using the command line interface, there is a web client at (this url - not yet implemented)
+In addition to the command line interface, there are Javascript clients
+ NodeJS: cloudClient.js
+ Browser: cloudClientBrowser.js